DFXswiss/services/README.md

 - `session`: access token for the DFX API

-When using direct login, the type of service (`buy` or `sell`) should be preselected.
+When using direct login, the type of service (`buy`, `sell` or `swap`) should be preselected.
 For standalone or Iframe integration, the service type needs to be added as URL path (e.g. `services.dfx.swiss/buy`).
-For web component integration the `service` attribute can be used.
+For web/react component integration the `service` attribute can be used.

-For selling, the integrator should provide the available asset balances (see `balances` [parameter](#query-parameters)).
+For selling or swapping, the integrator should provide the available asset balances (see `balances` [parameter](#query-parameters)).
 Additionally, the integrator finally has to initiate the corresponding blockchain transaction, as the widget does not have the right to do so (see [closing](#closing) and [integration](#integration-types) chapters for more details).

 #### Wallet Login